rohithr8484/MezoIQ/README.md

 A consumer-facing application built on a Bitcoin-powered blockchain that rewards users for real on-chain activity.

 - Achievement-driven activity tracking
-Everyday actions such as shopping and transactions are converted into measurable achievements and progress.
+Everyday actions such as shopping and transactions with MUSD are converted into measurable achievements and progress.

 - Challenges & missions
 Users participate in time-bound and ongoing challenges linked directly to on-chain behavior.